Successful people tend to have at least one thing in common. Confidence.

-And confidence is more important than we might think.
+And confidence is more important than we might think, especially in the workplace!

 Being confident can be more important for getting the job done than competence.
 Research shows that people prefer confidence to actual expertise.
 Decision-makers often put more stock in confidence than competence when they’re making picks for a promotion or completing a performance review.